 As we’ve said, there aren’t any official qualifications needed to become a pet sitter with TrustedHousesitters - you just need to adore pets, and of course act within our Code of Conduct.
 With that said, there are some qualifications and experiences that might help sitters to fulfill their pet, cat and dog sitting responsibilities - which could be showcased in their sitter profile.

-- Experience providing pet care or pet sitting services in a professional setting, such as a kennel or cattery
+- Experience providing pet care or pet sitting services in a professional setting, such as a kennel or cat boarding facility.

-- A valid driver’s license - this is useful if the sit you’re applying for is remote
+- A valid driver’s license - this is useful if the sit you’re applying for is in a remote location, or the pets need transport to appointments.

 Explore house sits